 2. In house data extraction

-Apart from this, the complexity associated with building an in-house crawling setup would go up significantly if the number of websites you need to scrape is high or the target sites are using dynamic coding practices.
+Apart from this, the complexity associated with building an in-house crawling setup would go up significantly if the number of websites you need to crawl is high or the target sites are using dynamic coding practices.
 An in-house crawling setup would also take a toll on the focus and dilute your results as web scraping itself is something that needs specialization.
 If you aren’t cautious, it could easily hog your resources and cause friction in your operational workflow.

 - Total ownership and control over the process